The Physical Theatre of War: China's Varied Geography

 Legacy: The Enduring Influence of Strategic Geography

 The strategic use of geography in ancient China was not a temporary tactic but a foundational principle that shaped the entire course of Chinese civilization.
-The methods and principles developed during the Warring States period and the early imperial dynasties became permanent fixtures in Chinese strategic culture.
+The methods and principles developed during the Warring States period and the early imperial dynasties became permanent fixtures in Chinese strategic culture, influencing everything from fortification design to military doctrine.

 Influence on Subsequent Dynasties

 Every major dynasty that followed, from the Tang to the Ming, studied the geographic strategies of their predecessors.
 The Ming dynasty reinforced the Great Wall as a response to the same northern threat that had plagued the Qin and Han.
-The Song dynasty used the Yangtze River and its network of canals as the defensive backbone of their southern empire.
+The Song dynasty used the Yangtze River and its network of canals as the defensive backbone of their southern empire, building a powerful navy to patrol its waters.
 The strategic geography of China created a persistent pattern in history: a strong, unified north usually conquered a divided south, but a defensive south could hold the Yangtze line for generations.
 This geographic determinism was a known historical rule that Chinese strategists constantly studied.
+The Tang dynasty's expansion into Central Asia also relied on the geographic lessons of the Han, using the Hexi Corridor as a launchpad for campaigns across the Pamirs.

 Modern Reflections